truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 Different checksum values indicate a corrupted installer file that you should not use.
 {{< /expand >}}

-## Installing SCALE
+## Installing TrueNAS
-You can install SCALE on either physical hardware or a virtual machine.
+You can install TrueNAS on either physical hardware or a virtual machine.

 {{< hint type=important >}}
 Prior to starting the update process, confirm that the system storage has enough space to handle the update.